awsdocs/aws-cdk-guide/v2/migrating-v2.md

 The most straightforward way to upgrade the dependencies of a C\# CDK application is to edit the `.csproj` file manually\.
 Remove all stable `Amazon.CDK.*` package references and replace them with references to the `Amazon.CDK.Lib` and `Constructs` packages\.

-Experimental constructs are provided in separate, independently\-versioned packages with names that end in `alpha` and an alpha version number that corresponds to the first release of `aws-cdk-lib` wit which they are compatible\.
+Experimental constructs are provided in separate, independently\-versioned packages with names that end in `alpha` and an alpha version number that corresponds to the first release of `aws-cdk-lib` with which they are compatible\.
 Here we have pinned `aws-codestar` to v2\.0\.0\-alpha\.1\.

 ```
 <PackageReference Include="Amazon.CDK.Lib" Version="2.0.0" />